ckeditor/ckeditor5/docs/framework/guides/contributing/testing-environment.md

 The task accepts the following options:

 * `--files` &ndash; Specifies test files to run.
-[See the "Rules for using the `--files` option" section.](#rules-for-using-the-files-option)
+See the [Rules for using the `--files` option](#rules-for-using-the-files-option) section.
 * `--language="pl"` &ndash; The main language build in into all test editors, passed to the [CKEditor 5 webpack plugin](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-webpack-plugin).
 Check out the {@link features/ui-language UI language guide} to learn more.
-When unspecified, `'en'` is passed to the test runner.
+If unspecified, `'en'` is passed to the test runner.
 * `--additional-languages="ar,pl,..."` &ndash; Specifies extra languages passed to the [CKEditor 5 webpack plugin](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-webpack-plugin).
 Check out the {@link features/ui-language UI language guide} to learn more.
 * `--debug` (alias `-d`) &ndash; Allows specifying custom debug flags.
 For example, the `--debug engine` option uncomments the `// @if CK_DEBUG_ENGINE //` lines in the code.
 Note that by default `--debug` is set to `true` even if you did not specify it.
 This enables the base set of debug logs (`// @if CK_DEBUG //`) which should always be enabled in the testing environment.
 You can completely turn off the debug mode by setting the `--debug false` option.
 * `--port` &ndash; Specifies the port for the server to use.
 Defaults to `8125`.